MichaelJosephKramer/dorothy/articles/2012-01-26-rake-and-albacore-getting-started-on-windows.md

       msb.solution = "FizzBuzz.sln"
     end

 To run this task, just type <code>rake build</code> in the directory with the rakefile.
-Any given directory can only contain one rakefile, named "rakefile" with no extension.
+Any given directory can only contain one rakefile, usually named "rakefile" with no extension, although the file name is [flexible][casing].

 - The first line is a description that you can see by issuing a <code>rake -T</code> at the command line to view the available tasks in the rakefile.
 This line isn't strictly necessary, but helpful.
 - The next line has the Albacore task type (msbuild) and the arbitrary task name (:build).
 - The next few lines are simply setting options, and if you're familiar with the MSBuild options then you'll see that they're the same.
 - The line before the end is just a path to the solution file.

-The file also contains tasks that build the application in a release configuration, another that runs the unit tests, and one that uses Nokogiri to update the connection string in the
+The file also contains tasks that build the application in a release configuration, another that runs the unit tests, and one that uses Nokogiri to update the connection string in the config file.

 ## Why would I want to do this again?
 Did you notice there's no XML?